Approximation theory for distant Bang calculus: The (distance) Bang-calculus

 We saw that surface reduction acts similarly in $\dbang$ and in $\dbangres$, while parallel reduction is necessary to give a multilinear account to internal reductions (the definition of parallel reduction alone does not imply that they occur exclusively inside bags, but this is made mandatory through the use of invariant multi-hole surface contexts).
 The factorization properties established for \dbang{} (Corollary~\ref{cor:standardisation_dbang}) can easily be translated in the resource setting:

 \begin{proposition}[Factorization] Let $s^+$ denote multi-holes surface contexts and given by the syntax $ s^+:= \square\mid m\mid s^+s^+\mid s^+[s^+/x]\mid \der{s^+}\mid \lambda xs^+ $.
-For any reduction $m\todbrf^* p$, there are some bags $\bar n_i$ and some multi-hole context $s$ such that $p=s\<\bar n_1,…,\bar n_k\>$ and $ m\todbrs^*s\<\bar n_1',…,\bar n_k'\>\totodbr^*s\<\bar n_1,…,\bar n_k\> $ \end{proposition}
+For any reduction $m\todbrf^* p$, there are some bags $\bar n_i$ and some multi-hole context $s$ such that $p=s\<\bar n_1,\dots ,\bar n_k\>$ and $ m\todbrs^*s\<\bar n_1',\dots ,\bar n_k'\>\totodbr^*s\<\bar n_1,\dots ,\bar n_k\> $ \end{proposition}

-Following the reduction occurring on resource terms, we have defined previously Taylor normal form.
-We develop in this section some lemmas on those objects.
-They will be useful in order to prove the Commutation Theorem between Böhm trees and Taylor expansions. \begin{lemma} Given $M \todbf^* N$ then $\taylornf M = \taylornf N$. \end{lemma}
+Following the reduction occurring on resource terms, we have defined previously Taylor normal form. \iflong We develop in this section some lemmas on those objects.
+They will \else The following lemmas will\fi be useful in order to prove the Commutation Theorem between approximation trees and Taylor expansions. \begin{lemma} Given $M \todbf^* N$ then $\taylornf M = \taylornf N$. \end{lemma}

 \begin{lemma} Given $m \in \taylornf M$ then there exists $M'$ such that $M \todbf^* M'$ and $m\app {M'}$. \end{lemma}